RRR06/QustodioBypass/README.md

 - Mac

 # Downloading
-Just clone/download the folder with the name of your OS
+Read the README.md file for which folder to download and how to use scripts